 Medicare defines a “kid” or “child” as anyone who is unmarried and under age 22.
 Once a child qualifies for Medicare, they can keep the coverage until they’re 26 years old, as long as they remain unmarried and continue to meet the qualifications.

 Medicare coverage for kids is only intended for children with disabilities.
-Even then, there are very specific times when your child will be eligible for coverage.
+Even then, there are very specific times when a child will be eligible for coverage.

-The two times your child could qualify for Medicare are:
+The two times a child could qualify for Medicare are:

-- when your child has a disability and is between 20 and 22 years old
+- when they have a disability and are between 20 and 22 years old

-- when your child of any age has ESRD
+- when they are of any age have ESRD

-ESRD is the only case where Medicare will cover a child who’s under 20 years old.
+ESRD is the only case when Medicare will cover a child who’s under 20 years old.

 Medicare is very specific about when it will cover kids.
-Even if your child meets the broad requirements of age and disability, they might not qualify.
+Even if a child meets the broad requirements of age and disability, they might not qualify.

-In either qualifying case, a child will need to have a parent who has either earned at least six Social Security work credits in the past 3 years or who is already receiving Social Security retirement benefits.
+In either qualifying case, a child will need to have a parent or legal guardian who has either earned at least 6 Social Security work credits in the past 3 years or receives Social Security retirement benefits.